litestar-org/litestar.dev/page/about/organization.rst

 The organizational structure is very much flat, with only two distinctive roles:

-- `Members <https://github.com/orgs/starlite-api/people>`_: People who have contributed significantly and have been granted limited administrative permissions to the Starlite organization
+- `Members <https://github.com/orgs/litestar-org/people>`_: People who have contributed significantly and have been granted limited administrative permissions to the Litestar organization
-- `Maintainers`_: Long term members of the organization who have demonstrated a vested interest in developing and maintaining Starlite and its related projects, contributing significantly in administrative and development tasks
+- `Maintainers`_: Long term members of the organization who have demonstrated a vested interest in developing and maintaining Litestar and its related projects, contributing significantly in administrative and development tasks